 As summer winds down, many of us are starting to plan for back to school and dreaming up what we want our classrooms to look like.
 (No?
 Just me?
 Okay.)

 In the next few blog posts, I will walk you through parts of my room.
-If you are like me my first year teaching and have no idea where to start, I hope this series of posts will give you some quick tips and tricks.
+If you are like first year me and have no idea where to start, I hope this series of posts will give you some quick tips on classroom organization.
 If you are a seasoned veteran in the classroom hopefully you can take away something new and also add to the discussion with best practices you have found in setting up your room.

 White Board Set Up